buildings-for-people/coding_scheme/codes/complete_silence_vs_sounds_of_nature.md

-# full silence vs sounds of nature
+# complete silence vs sounds of nature

 As explained in [the sound of silence](code=the_sound_of_silence), people do not necessarily seek for absolute silence but for the soothing sound of nature.
 However, sometimes they often need to